joetidwell/joetidwell.org/README.md

-# joetidwell.org
-archive of personal website
+# This is a readme file